natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [3]: match
     Out[3]: <_sre.SRE_Match object; span=(47, 124), match='Host f03a.b216.7ad7 in vlan 10 is flapping betwee>'

-The 3rd line output simply displays information about the object.
-Therefore, it is not necessary to rely on what is displayed in the match part as the displayed line is cut by a fixed number of characters.
+The 3rd line output simply displays information about object.
+Therefore, it is not necessary to rely on what is displayed in match part as displayed line is cut by a fixed number of characters.

 group()
 ^^^^^^^

-The group() method returns a substring that matches an expression or an expression in a group.
+Method group() returns a substring that matches an expression or an expression in a group.

 If method is called without arguments, the whole substring is displayed: